On Playfeed: What if Breaking Bad was given the LEGO video game treatment? [Video]

 Barnes & Noble nook review

-Posted by Andru Edwards Categories: Design, Handhelds, Product Reviews
+Posted by Andru Edwards Categories: Design, Handhelds, Product Reviews,

-We’ve been anticipating the for about a month-and-a-half now, even since Barnes & Noble announced the nook back in October.
+We’ve been anticipating the nook for about a month-and-a-half now, even since Barnes & Noble announced the nook back in October.
 Seeing a potential, real competitor to the Amazon Kindle sporting both an e-ink screen alongside a capacitive color LCD touchscreen just about made us drool.
 Oh, and it runs Google Android too, so, there’s that whole thing.
 Well, we’ve finally got the Barnes & Noble nook into our hands, and we’ve done some testing, some reading, and some playing, all in the spirit of letting you know how the nook stands on its own, and how it compares to the Amazon Kindle.
 We think we’ve done that, and we invite you to continue reading for the full Gear Live nook review.

 Click to continue reading Barnes & Noble nook review